 - Bridges and dentures

-There is also full reimbursement of costs relating to oral cancer treatment, if carried out at an approved facility by a Bupa partner consultant.
-A six month waiting period applies to this element of the cover.
+They also offer up to 75% of your restorative dental treatment costs up to £700 per year including, fillings, crowns, bridges and extractions.
+There is also full reimbursement of costs relating to oral cancer treatment if carried out at an approved facility by a Bupa partner consultant.
+A six-month waiting period applies to this element of the cover.

 Dental Cover 20